CharlieDigital/chrlschn/src/content/blog/2024/need-for-speed-llms-beyond-openai-w-dotnet-sse-llama3-fireworks-ai.md

 ### Putting it Together

-Now that all the parts in place, running the app should yield the following experience:
+Now that all the parts are in place, running the app should yield the following experience:

 ![The layout of the sample app](/public/img/need-for-speed/generation-example.gif)

 There is a slight initial delay as the call to generate the list of recipes is blocking.

-However, once the list is generated and one is selected at random, the additional generation occurs in parallel with only the steps being blocked by the full list of ingredients (since we need that to generate accurate steps that reflect our full ingredient list).
+However, once the list is generated and one is selected at random, the additional generation occurs concurrently with only the steps being blocked by the full list of ingredients (since we need that to generate accurate steps that reflect our full ingredient list).

 ---

 ## Conclusion

-For applications where the UX benefits from having higher throughput and you can make it work with smaller context windows, Fireworks.ai with Llama-3 8B/70B is absolutely a game changer; it lets teams build for use cases that would otherwise compromise the overall UX with the high latency of OpenAI's GPT models.
+For applications where the UX benefits from having higher throughput and you can make it work with smaller context windows, **Fireworks.ai with Llama-3 8B/70B is absolutely a game changer**; it lets teams build for use cases that would otherwise compromise the overall UX with the high latency of OpenAI's GPT models.

 Plugging that into a .NET 8 web API using `System.Threading.Channels` combined with SSE means that it is possible to concurrently generate multiple chunks of content and open up a new set of possibilities for leveraging generative AI whether the objective is to build more interactive gen AI experiences or simply speeding up your generative workflows.

+The same techniques (minus SSE) can increase the throughput of your server generation workloads by processing multiple prompts in parallel using lower latency + higher throughput models and platforms.

+> 💡 Full repo is available here: https://github.com/CharlieDigital/dn8-sk-llama3-fireworks